- Course Delivery

 Course Number: SPED 847

-Structure and function of the visual system, conditions that effect visual ability, and the functional and environmental implications of low vision.
+Structure and function of the visual system, conditions that affect visual ability, and the functional and environmental implications of low vision.
 Strategies for enhancing visual ability in children with visual impairments and children who have additional disabilities.
+Conducting Functional Vision Assessments.

 Course Number: SPED 849